Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 - AI Anomaly Detection to flag outliers

-- AI Classifier to categorise data
+- AI Classifier to categorize data

 The value prop: "Abacum Intelligence becomes your next hire" - effectively, AI as a junior FP&A analyst augmenting the team.
 Abacum uses AI to supercharge FP&A workflows inside a defined FP&A system.